bruh-boys/reddit-automata/README.md

-a simple script for automate getting audios on reddit threads
+a simple script for automate getting audios on reddit publications

-doesen't work yet

 create a .env file